How to Simplify x²: A complete walkthrough

 Factoring Expressions with x²

 Factoring is the reverse process of expanding brackets.
-It involves breaking down an expression into smaller, simpler expressions that multiply together to give the original expression.
+Because of that, it involves breaking down an expression into smaller, simpler expressions that multiply together to give the original expression.
 This is crucial for solving equations and simplifying complex expressions.

 Example 6: Factor x² + 5x + 6

 We look for two numbers that add up to 5 (the coefficient of x) and multiply to 6 (the constant term).
 These numbers are 2 and 3.
-Therefore, the factored form is (x + 2)(x + 3).
+Because of this, the factored form is (x + 2)(x + 3).

 Example 7: Factor x² - 4